entozoon/halftoner/README.md

-# halftoner
+# Halftoner

-🀝 It halftones.
+⠝ It halftones